aruzhan-ibrayeva/exoskeleton_mechanism/README.md

 - **Python Development:** The project's codebase was developed using Python, which includes custom algorithms to manipulate animation data.

 - **Multidisciplinary Collaboration:** The development process involved close collaboration with a multidisciplinary team to integrate animated simulations into a broader project.

-## Usage

-To use this codebase, clone the repository to your local machine and follow the instructions:
-1. dsmhckswjed
-2.,dsc/l
-3.